Softhouse/git-workshop/sub/README.md

 ### README at SUB
 Hello from the subdirectory `sub`!
+In here we are gonna work for the exercises